francesca-rossi1/Policy-Composition/collective_behavior/Leaders/README.md

 # Leaders

-This folder contains the code to replicate the leader–follower experiment, where a subset of agents is informed and steers the flock toward a target.
+This folder contains the code to replicate the leader–follower experiment from the main text of the paper, where a subset of agents (10%) is informed and steers the flock toward a target.

 ## Contents